30 Credit Certificate Program

 SUNY Ulster recognizes that there are many people and agencies, public and private, which could benefit from this certificate program.
 Please contact the Admissions Office to discuss your experience to determine eligibility.

 For students who do not meet basic reading and math requirements, or who have other learning issues, extra assistance is readily available through SUNY Ulster's Learning Center, Patrik Math Center, the Writing Center, the Peer and Friend Tutor Program, and English as a Second Language (ESL) tutors.

 Office: Hardenburgh Hall, HAR 120

 Phone: 800:724-0833, ext 5156 or

 Police Basic Training students must maintain a C+ in all required PBT courses to be eligible for graduation.
 Students will be required to supply their own transportation to off-campus labs and learning sites.
-PBT courses must be completed in sequence.
+PBT courses must be completed in sequence during one approved session.
 Participation is required in all phases of the educational process.